gully/decotengu/doc/cmd.rst

 The output, PDF file, contains plots for each of 16 tissues described by Buhlmann model

-- first page contains summary for each tissue
+- first page contains summary for each tissue compartment
-- second page has plot for leading tissue data (presented on figure :ref:`cmd-plot-leading-tissue`)
+- second page has plot for leading tissue compartment data (presented on figure :ref:`cmd-plot-leading-tissue`)
-- next pages contain plots for each tissue
+- next pages contain plots for each tissue compartment

 The plots show pressure value at given time of a dive.
 There are four lines on the plot

 blue
-    Actual pressure (or in other words depth of a dive). black
+    Pressure of dive depth.
+black
-    Pressure of inert gases in a tissue. orange
+    Pressure of inert gases in a tissue compartment. orange
-    Tissue pressure limit as implied by current gradient factor value (i.e. for GF low 30% and GF high 90%, gradient factor value is 30% until first decompression stop and it changes lineary to 90% at the surface). red
+    Tissue pressure ceiling limit as implied by current gradient factor value.
+For example, when GF low set to 30% and GF high set to 90%, gradient factor value is 30% until first decompression stop and then it changes lineary to 90% until the surface. red
     The maximum tissue pressure limit as required by Buhlmann model (or at 100% gradient factor value).